Ahmadrezadl/rude-reminder-telegram-bot/README.md

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-I don't know what is this but i guess it's professional.
+I don't know what is this, but I think it's professional.